-As with Zone A the proximity of rainfall to the sampling days had an impact on the bacteria levels observed in the river.
-Sites SM3.3 and SM3 may have been affected by both pollution sources in their immediate areas as well as some cumulative effects of bacteria being washed down the river.
-Site SM4.1 which had the highest geomean of sites in Zone B is the outfall of a storm drain pipe that empties into a small pond which joins the main river above site SM4.
-SM4.1 also had the highest percentage of SSM failures and this suggests that some bacteria source is infiltrating the pipe system at some point.
+The higher failure rate of sites in the lower half of Zone B indicates that either bacteria entering the river in the upper areas of the zone are surviving to the lower portion and then amplifying the effects of any additional bacterial infiltration, or there are one or more points of bacterial infiltration in the lower portion of Zone B that are causing elevated bacterial levels.
+Site SM4.1 was the exception in the upper part of Zone B. Site SM4.1 which had the second highest geomean of sites in Zone B is the outfall of a storm drain pipe that empties into a small pond which joins the main river above site SM4.
+SM4.1 which connects to a storm drain system serving Singing Woods Road also had the highest percentage of SSM failures and this suggests that some bacteria source is infiltrating the pipe system at some point.
 The relatively stagnant nature of the water movement in the pond may limit the movement of some of the bacteria into the river but further research is needed to understand the nature of this system.

-Tree cover along the river providing shade for the water and the observed flow rate of the water was probably responsible for the passing dissolved oxygen levels observed during the monitoring period.
+Tree cover along the river providing shade for the water and the observed flow rate of the water was probably responsible for the passing dissolved oxygen levels observed during the monitoring period, the low oxygen levels seen at two sites on 8/5/14 were most likely due to short-term temperature increases and diminished water flow conditions.